oguzgn/a-case-study-for-a-livestreaming-platform/README.md

 ```

 ## Full Query
 The full query integrates all the steps outlined above, with the aim to retrieve the top 5 users by total watch time in each region.
-You can find the full SQL code in the main under `final-query`.
+You can find the full SQL code in the main `final-query`.

 The logic involves the following key steps:
 1. **LivestreamWatchTime:** This table captures each user's entry and exit time for livestreams.